osrf-migration/srcsim-wiki/cloud.md

 The Field Computer instance is where your code will be deployed.
 The `Run` widget has a `START` button, that once triggered, will clone your repo, build the docker image as per your Dockerfile, and run the docker container.

+See the Field Computer Docker Example section for an example of what a Dockerfile looks like.

 Click on the `START` button to launch your software.

 > During practice, you can ssh into the field computer instance to check if your docker image has been built successfully.
 In the terminal, typing `docker images` should show a `team_container` docker image, and when the `START` button is pressed, a container based on that image should be running.